Professional LearningProvides opportunities for educators to enhance their understanding of how they can help students learn and thrive.

 - A Close Encounter, Through the Writers' Eyes

 Part of the New ELA/ELD Framework.
-This webinar provides insights to the CDE ELA/ELD Framework for California Public Schools from the primary authors.
+This webinar provides insights to the California Department of Education (CDE) ELA/ELD Framework for California Public Schools from the primary authors.

 - Reviewing the Evidence on How Teacher Professional Development Affects Student Achievement